Head of Surveys

 The Surveys Team organises volunteer-based surveys to collect the data that are core to the BTO’s work on bird populations, including population estimates, trends and distribution.
 Dawn has a long-term interest in migration and movements of birds and population dynamics and was the Atlas Coordinator for Bird Atlas 2007–11.
 Dawn is Secretary of the European Bird Census Council and Chair of the Rare Breeding Birds Panel.

-Editorial Board Member of British Birds, Trustee of the Eric Hosking Charitable Trust and writes regularly for British Wildlife and Sandgrouse.
-Member of the British Ornithologists' Union Records Committee.
+Director of British Birds and Editorial Board Member of British Birds, Trustee of the Eric Hosking Charitable Trust and writes regularly for British Wildlife.
+Member of the British Birds Rarities Committee and former member of the British Ornithologists' Union Records Committee.

 Dawn is a keen birdwatcher, ringer, general naturalist and enjoys photography.